vvaldez/vran-playbooks/docs/openstack/playbooks/blocks/openstack-overcloud-delete.md

-# Ansible Playbook: opensack overcloud delete
+# Ansible Playbook: openstack overcloud delete

 This playbook will: